 How large is the school?
 Is the school small enough to offer your child the personalized attention you are looking for?
 Mega-schools may offer hundreds of courses and have glitzy websites, but that may not be as important as finding the school that will support your child’s learning style.

 Teachers are the key element in your child’s online learning.
 A qualified teacher should hold a minimum of a bachelor’s degree and be knowledgeable in and passionate about the subject matter.

 It is important that your child can develop a rapport with their online teachers.
-Ask if a teacher will interact with your child on every lesson.
-Do the teachers provide constructive feedback and encourage student’s to delve deeper into their learning?
+Ask if a teacher will interact with your child in every lesson.
+Do the teachers provide constructive feedback and encourage students to delve deeper into their learning?

 Online learning is relatively new, and is in big demand.
 Students and parents love the flexibility online schools afford.
 A quick search on the Internet will reveal hundreds of online schools.
 New schools are opening and closing all the time.

 Choose a school that is tried and true.
 Accreditation and longevity are a good indication that your child will graduate and be qualified for college admission or be well prepared to enter the work-force or military service.